 See recipe card for quantities.

 - Lime zest instead of lemon paired with lemon curd would be a citrus explosion!
+Check out my lime and ginger cheesecake too!

 - Serve these muffins along side a bowl of yogurt and berries for the best brunch.